seVladimirs/dotfiles/README.md

 - Font Family for Code Editor [Fira Code](https://github.com/tonsky/FiraCode)

-## Appendix
+## Issues

-- Once SAP Business Application Studio is stopped symlinks are gone, therefore we are copying files instead of symlinking them as normally done in dotfiles.
+- Once workspace is restarted theia settings are gone, as a workaround is too execute install.sh